 However, after reading this article, you’ll get some knowledge about how to analyze landing pages, what’s working better for you & most importantly, what to do next.

 Knowing the insights about your audience or prospective customers make you fully confident to serve them with what they want to improve your overall ROI.

 Today, I’m not giving you any random tips that you read & forget but the complete step-by-step process of landing page optimization with relevant examples.

 So stay focused & read until the end to get the best of it because this post is going to be a bit longer than my regular posts.

 Google Analytics is one of the best free tools to get insights about your visitors, the source, the device where they come from, demographics, and behavior with real-world data updated regularly.

 Your goal is to identify the goodies & flaws on your page along with the required technical data like page speed, sessions, unique visitors, bounce rate & duration on the page, etc.

-Here, GA will come in action, and sometimes you can take help of search console to find the technical leaks.
+Here, GA will come into action, and sometimes you can take the help of a search console to find the technical leaks.

 Step 2: Heatmaps Analysis

-There may be a technical definition, but in the simple words, the heatmap is a visual analysis of web page showing on-page activities & metrics related to visitors including where they click and which elements distracting them from taking action, etc.
+There may be a technical definition, but in simple words, the heatmap is a visual analysis of a web page showing on-page activities & metrics related to visitors including where they click and which elements distract them from taking action, etc.